xavier-hernandez/goaccess-for-nginxproxymanager/README.md

 # GoAccess for Nginx Proxy Manager Logs

 Still in development...
-You might need to wait a bit if you have a large amount of logs for it parse.
+You might need to wait a bit if you have a large amount of logs for it to parse.

 Docker image: https://hub.docker.com/r/xavierh/goaccess-for-nginxproxymanager